 Step 7: Develop an extensive management system documentation.

 Your organization doesn’t have to go overboard by preparing tons of files and loads of unnecessary documents.
-ISO 9001 only requires six specific documented procedures, including those identified and needed by the organization.

 Controlled documentation of procedures, records, policies, work instructions, and company manual is another requirement of ISO 9001.
 The documentation aims to give a clear framework of the organization’s operations and consistency of processes.